bahrus/xtal-sip/README.md

 Back to the good:

-Unlike other types of library references, web components have one nice advantage when it comes to imports:  They register global tag names, hence the only think that matters is loading the library.
+Unlike other types of library references, web components have one nice advantage when it comes to imports:  They register global tag names, hence the only thing that matters is loading the library.
 This, combined with the problem statement below is the impetus (currently) for xtal-sip.

 Back to the bad: